keithwalsh/react-markdown-table-ts/README.md

 # react-markdown-table

-`react-markdown-table-ts` is a TypeScript-powered utility designed to effortlessly convert structured data into Markdown table syntax.
-Leveraging robust type safety, it ensures that your table data adheres to the expected format, minimizing runtime errors and enhancing developer experience.
+A React component that converts structured data into Markdown table syntax and displays it within a `<pre>` tag.

 ## Features

--   **Type Safety:** Built with TypeScript to provide strong type guarantees, ensuring your data is correctly structured.
+-   **Type Safety:** Built with TypeScript to provide strong type guarantees.
 -   **Easy Integration:** Simple API for converting data arrays into Markdown table strings.
 -   **Customizable Alignments:** Specify column alignments (left, center, right, or none) with ease.